SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 ---------------------

-A :newTerm:`subscript` declaration allows you to add subscripting support for objects of a particular type.
+A :newTerm:`subscript` declaration allows you to add subscripting support for objects of a particular type and are typically used to provide a convenient syntax for accessing the elements in a collection, list, or sequence.
 Subscript declarations are declared using the keyword ``subscript`` and have the following form:

 .. syntax-outline::